 Official Language & Visa Information

 English is the official language of Antigua and Barbuda.
 There are a number of people who also speak Spanish or the native Antiguan Creole, a dialect that derives from British and African languages.
-If you’re planning an extended trip to Antigua and Barbuda or have a non-U.S. passport, you may also need to research obtaining a VISA prior to your visit.
+If you’re planning an extended trip to Antigua and Barbuda or have a non-U.S. passport, you may also need to research obtaining a VISA before your visit.
 To learn more about Antigua and Barbuda’s VISA policy, click here.

 In Antigua and Barbuda, the standard voltage is 230 V and 60 Hz.
 There are two associated plug types: A and B. Plug type A is the plug that has two flat parallel pins, and plug type B has two flat parallel pins and a grounding pin.
 You can typically use the same equipment if the standard voltage in your country is between 220-240v.
 (As is the case in most of Europe, Australia, the UK, and most countries in Africa and Asia.)
 If your standard voltage is in the range of 110-127 V (as in the US, Canada, and most South American countries), you may need to purchase a power plug adapter/voltage converter.